Let's Go All the Way (song): Chart performance

+Following its release, the song was a top-10 hit in the United States, peaking at number seven in April 1986 and at number three on the UK Singles Chart that July.
+It reached number one in Canada, topping both the RPM 100 Singles chart and The Record singles chart.
+The song also peaked at number five in the Netherlands as well as number 14 in Belgium and number 27 in New Zealand.

 Music video

 A music video received heavy airplay on MTV and is credited with greatly adding to the "infectious" song's success.
 The video juxtaposes three distinct modes.
 First straightforward and color negative studio performance of the duo dancing, emoting, and performing along with the song in a bright pop-art style.
 This is interspersed with shots of an interracial pair of young boys engaged in various activities, predominantly picking toy weapons of war out of a shopping cart and smashing them with hammers on an anvil as news footage is projected on a white backdrop.
 In other shots they march and stagger about dressed in combat fatigues and cavorting in sunglasses and surfer jams.
 The third thread consists of depression-era black & white clips from slapstick comedies and footage of factory workers.
 An atomic bomb blast is seen in reverse.
 The video ends with the two children in normal garb walking up to a large globe, picking the world up and carrying it.

-While the song isn't overtly anti-war, recurring themes from the video suggest it has such a theme.
-The destruction of weapons of war and the reverse-motion nuclear explosion can be viewed in the historical context of the time, the penultimate years of the Cold War; in 1986 the Reagan administration increased spending on the so-called Star Wars SDI missile defense system as it officially abandoned the mutually signed but never-ratified SALT II arms-reduction treaty with the Soviet Union.
+While the song is not overtly anti-war, recurring themes from the video suggest it has such a theme.
+The destruction of weapons of war and the reverse-motion nuclear explosion can be viewed in the historical context of the time, the final years of the Cold War; in 1986 the Reagan administration increased spending on the so-called Star Wars SDI missile defense system as it officially abandoned the mutually signed but never-ratified SALT II arms-reduction treaty with the Soviet Union.